Environmental sociology: History

 Environmental sociology emerged as a coherent subfield of inquiry after the environmental movement of the 1960s and early 1970s.
 The works of William R. Catton, Jr. and Riley Dunlap, among others, challenged the constricted anthropocentrism of classical sociology.
-In the late 1970s, they called for a new holistic, or systems perspective.
+In the late 1970s, they called for a new holistic, or systems perspective, which lead to a marked shift in the field’s focus.
 Since the 1970s, general sociology has noticeably transformed to include environmental forces in social explanations.
 Environmental sociology has now solidified as a respected, interdisciplinary field of study in academia.

 Concepts

 Existential dualism

 The duality of the human condition rests with cultural uniqueness and evolutionary traits.
 From one perspective, humans are embedded in the ecosphere and co-evolved alongside other species.
 Humans share the same basic ecological dependencies as other inhabitants of nature.
 From the other perspectives, humans are distinguished from other species because of their innovative capacities, distinct cultures and varied institutions.
 Human creations have the power to independently manipulate, destroy, and transcend the limits of the natural environment.

 According to Buttel (2004), there are five major traditions in environmental sociology today: the treadmill of production and other eco-Marxisms, ecological modernization and other sociologies of environmental reform, cultural-environmental sociologies, neo-Malthusianisms, and the new ecological paradigm.
 In practice, this means five different theories of what to blame for environmental degradation, i.e., what to research or consider as important.
 These ideas are listed below in the order in which they were invented.
 Ideas that emerged later built on earlier ideas, and contradicted them.